Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I want to apply the `%` operator to a floating-point operand, but my program won’t compile.
+Q: I want to apply the `%` operator to a floating-point operand, but my program won't compile.
 What can I do?

 </div>
 <!-- END: div -->